Jesse Lewisohn

-Jesse Lewisohn (8 July 1871 – 30 November 1918), was a businessman involved in copper trading with Lewisohn Brothers, and an owner of racehorses.
+Jesse Lewisohn (July 8, 1871 – November 30, 1918), was an American businessman involved in copper trading with Lewisohn Brothers, and an owner of racehorses.

 Biography

-He was born in 1872 to Leonard Lewisohn and he had the following siblings: Walter Lewisohn, Frederick Lewisohn, Oscar Lewisohn (1884–1917), Lillie A. Lewisohn, Alice Lewisohn, and Irene Lewisohn.
+Lewisohn was born in 1872 to Leonard Lewisohn and he had the following siblings: Walter Lewisohn, Frederick Lewisohn, Oscar Lewisohn (1884–1917), Lillie A. Lewisohn, Alice Lewisohn, and Irene Lewisohn.
 In 1908 he was in a car with Lillian Russell and the car hit Sylvester T. Corning, the subsequent court case was settled by the New York Supreme Court.
 His father is of Jewish background.

-He married Edna McCauley in Atlantic City, New Jersey.
+Lewisohn married Edna McCauley in Atlantic City, New Jersey.
 She had been a friend and companion of millionaire Diamond Jim Brady.

-He died during the Spanish influenza outbreak on November 30, 1918.
+Lewisohn died during the Spanish influenza outbreak on November 30, 1918, at the Netherland Hotel in New York City.